arksurv/TETLMWBOSAEITI/README.txt

 WARNING: Do NOT put multiple spaces on a blank line.
 This is interpreted as a "" operation which, unfortunately, does not exist.
 Therefore, your program will fail.

+WARNING: Your program must have an extra line after the final statement.

 The next part of the language is how you will handle data.
 You will handle data in bytes.
 These bytes are stored as integers from 0-255.
 Bytes will be declared automatically when referenced in an operation and will start at 0.
 If a byte ever exceeds 255 or goes below 0, it will wrap around.

 There are currently 11 operations you can do in a line: